tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 Building a PQ/T hybrid KEM requires a secure function which combines the output of both component KEMs to form a single output.
 Several IETF protocols are adding PQ/T hybrid KEM mechanisms as part of their overall post-quantum migration strategies, examples include TLS 1.3 {{?I-D.ietf-ietf-tls-hybrid-design}}, IKEv2 {{?RFC9370}}.

 The migration to PQ/T Hybrid KEM calls for performing multiple key encapsulations in parallel and then combining their outputs to derive a single shared secret.
 It is compatible with NIST SP 800-56Cr2 [SP800-56C] when viewed as a key derivation function.
 The hybrid scheme defined in this document is the combination of Traditional and Post-Quantum Algorithms.
 The Key agreement Traditional and Post-Quantum Algorithms are used in parallel to generate shared secrets.
-The two shared secrets are concatenated togethor and used as the shared secret in JOSE.
+The two shared secrets are concatenated togethor and used as the shared secret in JOSE and CBOR.

 The JSON Web Algorithms (JWA) {{?RFC5652}} in Section 4.6 defines two ways using the key agreement result.
 When Direct Key Agreement is employed, the shared secret will be the content encryption key (CEK).
 When Key Agreement with Key Wrapping is employed, the shared secret will wrap the CEK.
+Simiarly, COSE {{?RFC5652}} in Sections 8.5.4 and 8.5.5 define the Direct Key Agreement and Key Agreement with Key Wrap classes.

 # KEM Combiner

 The specification uses the KEM combiner function defined in {{?I-D.ounsworth-cfrg-kem-combiners}} that takes in two or more shared secrets and returns a combined shared secret.
 In case of PQ/T Hybrid KEM, the shared secrets are the output of the traditional and PQC KEMs.
-The fixedInfo string helps prevent cross-context attacks by making this key derivation unique to its protocol context.
+The fixedInfo string defined in Section 3.2 of {{?I-D.ounsworth-cfrg-kem-combiners}} helps prevent cross-context attacks by making this key derivation unique to its protocol context.
 The KEM combiner is defined in Section 3 of {{?I-D.ounsworth-cfrg-kem-combiners}}.

-The KDF and Hash functions will be SHA3-256 (Hash Size = 256 bit) and the counter will be initialized with a value of 1.
-The fixedInfo string carrying the protocol-specific KDF binding will be set to "Javascript Object Signing and Encryption".
+The KDF and Hash functions will be SHA3-256 (Hash Size = 256 bit) and the counter will be initialized with a value of 0x00000001 (Section 4 of {{?I-D.ounsworth-cfrg-kem-combiners}}).
+In case of JOSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "Javascript Object Signing and Encryption".
+In case of COSE, The fixedInfo string carrying the protocol-specific KDF binding will be set to "CBOR Object Signing and Encryption".

 # KEM PQC Algorithms